apereo/cas/docs/cas-server-documentation/ticketing/Ignite-Ticket-Registry.md

 Ignite integration is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-ignite-ticket-registry" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-ignite-ticket-registry" %}

 This registry stores tickets in an [Ignite](http://ignite.apache.org/) instance.